One of the simplest, yet most powerful, do-it-yourself PR hacks is guest posting on relevant and high authority

-Once you have an idea of the types of websites you want to target, this will influence what you’re going to pitch.
-For example, a pitch to Entrepreneur will need to be about a topic that’s more general than a pitch to an industry publication.
+Once you have an idea of the types of websites you want to target, this will determine the best way to pitch for your company.
+For example, a pitch to Entrepreneur will need to have a guest post topic that’s more general than a pitch to an industry publication like Fintech Futures.

 Now that you’re approaching the task with some strategy in mind, you can start identifying target websites and finding guest post opportunities.

 The first thing to do is make a list of all the websites that come to mind, based on your objectives.
 If you’re struggling to think of any, then search for something like “top tech blogs” or “tech publications accepting guest posts”.

 The quickest way to find out if a specific publication actually accepts guest posts is to google the website name, followed by “guest post”.
 Here’s the result when you do this for VentureBeat:

 So as you can see, they do accept guest posts.
 Perfect!
 Now it’s time to go a little deeper and determine if a website is relevant to your goals.

-If your objective is to combine your PR and SEO strategy to gain a valuable backlink, check on the domain authority of the website using the MozBar.
+If your objective is to combine your PR and SEO strategy to gain a valuable backlink, check on the domain authority of the website using MozBar.
 If you’re looking for some high impact backlinks from a few high authority websites, a score of 90 or above is a good target to have.

 In this example you can see that VentureBeat has a domain authority of 92, so is a good candidate for a guest post opportunity that can get you valuable media coverage and improve your SEO.